-Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:
+Ornamental Metal Contractors are highly skilled craftsman who specialize in Metal:

 - Cutting